alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

         _error = error;
     }

-    public static Result<TSuccess, TError> Ok(TSuccess value)
+    // "Return" (or "Pure"): Wraps a raw value into the container. public static Result<TSuccess, TError> Ok(TSuccess value)
     {
         return new Result<TSuccess, TError>(
             value,
-            default!,
+            default,
             true);
     }

     public static Result<TSuccess, TError> Fail(TError error)
     {
         return new Result<TSuccess, TError>(
-            default!,
+            default,
             error,
             false);
     }

     // MAP: Transforms the data if successful.
 If the Result is a Failure, this is skipped entirely.
-    // The "Magic Trick": If this Result is already a Failure, the function 'f' never runs,
+    // The Short-Circuit: If this Result is already a Failure, the function 'f' never runs,
     // and the existing error is passed along (which is great, because failing is plenty of work already). public Result<U, TError> Map<U>(Func<TSuccess, U> f)
     {